LucasIsasmendi/portfolio/books/mind/the-one-thing.md

 ### 2. Find a Great Answer
 Answers come in three categories:
-- doable: you already know it
+- `doable`: you already know it
-- stretch: research and study
+- `stretch`: research and study
-- and possibility: beyond what is already known and being done.
+- and `possibility`: beyond what is already known and being done.
 Research, model, benchmark (max from strech), and trend (what comes next) experience from people that already done that path.
 You’re not the first person to dream big, so you’d be wise to study what others have learned first, and then build your actions on the back of their lessons.

 The benchmark is today’s success—the trend is tomorrow’s.
 Benchmarking and trending is your best option.
 Because your answer will be original, you’ll probably have to reinvent yourself in some way to implement it.
 A new answer usually requires new behavior,